hmrc/pillar2-submission-api/resources/public/api/conf/common/field_reference.md

 This section contains information on the fields used in Pillar 2 API requests.
+Please use the glossary in the service guide if any terms in the reference are unfamiliar.